 Golden Ibis Society

 Every year we celebrate the achievements and contributions of our graduates that make up the Golden Ibis Society.
 For more than 50 years they have left an indelible mark on the legacy of the University of Miami.
-This annual event is a great opportunity to catch up with long-time friends, tell tall tales, and celebrate as we induct new classes into the society.
-It is a wonderful and cherished tradition, celebrated during the Alumni Weekend and Homecoming Festivities:

 The Golden Ibis Society, formerly known as the Old Timers Society, is a long-standing society that was started in 1975 by the late Ruth Linder Sutton, A.B. ’30, and led for 22 years by Helene Putnam Kichefski, B.B.A. ’42.